 Plastic Bag

-When freezing sourdough starter in a plastic bag, place a portion of the active starter into the bag.
-Alternatively, place sourdough starter frozen cubes in a plastic bag.
 Then, remove as much air as possible.
 It can also be helpful to place the bag against the side of the counter and remove the air above the sourdough starter line.
 When ready to regenerate, allow the sourdough starter to thaw at room temperature and feed as normal (1:1 ratio – equal parts starter, flour and water).

 Additionally, if you have dried sourdough starter, you can also place the pieces of dried starter in a freezer bag for later usage.
-Check out how to dry sourdough starter in this blog.

 How to Revive Frozen Sourdough Starter

-Thawing and reactivating sourdough starter is easy.
-The basic method is – allow the sourdough starter to thaw at room temperature and feed a 1:1 ratio.
 For example, if you froze one ounce cubes or pucks of sourdough starter, remove from the freezer, allow to thaw, and feed a ratio of one ounce sourdough starter, one ounce water and one ounce flour.

 Another example of reactivating frozen sourdough starter is: if you have a recipe which contains 6 ounces of starter, remove two one ounce portions of sourdough starter from the freezer.
 Once thawed, feed with equal parts water and flour (so 2 ounces starter, 2 ounces water, 2 ounces flour).